TraderStatus.com __________ Why Form Your Own Entity?

 • To qualify for and obtain more tax deductions!!

-(if you read elsewhere that sole-proprietor traders are allowed al! the same tax deductions as an entity-based trader, perhaps you need to keep reading for learn the correct facts):
+(if you read elsewhere that sole-proprietor traders are allowed al! the same tax deductions as an entity-based trader, perhaps you need to keep reading and learn the correct facts):

-• health insurance (though, a sole-proprietor trader can arrange to have this deduction by paying the spouse an appropriate W-2 salary and then providing all employees and their families with health insurance)
+• health insurance (though, a sole-proprietor trader can arrange to have this deduction by paying the spouse an appropriate W-2 salary and then providing all employees and their families with health insurance).
+Of course, the employee-spouse must be a bona fide employee paid for personal services actually rendered to the business.

 • self-insured medical reimbursement plan (see spouse trick above)